Do Root Canals Cause Health Problems?

 Why Would I Need a Root Canal?

-When a tooth is badly decayed, cracked or broken through the enamel and dentin, the tooth pulp can be exposed to bacteria causing pain, infection, and/or tooth abscess.
-This is when a root canal may be needed.
+When a tooth is badly decayed, cracked or broken through the enamel and dentin, the tooth pulp can be exposed to bacteria.
+This causes pain, infection and/or tooth abscess.

-Root canal procedures have been perfected over decades and advances in medication, dental tools, and office cleanliness make the procedure much safer than it was a century ago.
-If you are still concerned about whether or not root canals can cause disease, speak to your dentist - they will help guide you to an informed decision.
+Root canal procedures have been perfected over decades.
+Modern medication, dental tools and cleanliness make it much safer.
+If you are concerned about a root canal procedure, speak to your dentist.
+They will help guide you to an informed decision.